[Home]

 The Power of Questions

 It's recommended you include questions in your elevator speech, as an invitation to your listener to respond.
 Your questions yield valuable information you can use to help them.
 Some questions may be answered "yes" or "no." These may determine whether your listener has ever used self-storage before or if they expect theirs to be an "in once/out once" type of use.
+Notice how Stan Colona utilizes a question at the end of his pitch:

 When you ask open-ended questions you learn more: